thisisnextlevel/AutomationSolution/README.md

 $env:CHROME_EXECUTABLE="C:\Program Files\Google\Chrome\Application\chrome.exe"
 ```

-If the variable is not set and Chrome cannot be found, PuppeteerSharp will fall
+If the variable is not set and Chrome cannot be found, PuppeteerSharp will
-back to downloading its own copy under the application's output folder.
+download its own copy under the application's output folder.
+The lookup is
+handled by the `ChromeFinder` helper used by the CDP engine.

 > **Note:** the repository does not include the .NET SDK.
 Install the SDK to build or run the project locally.